COSC3020/divide-and-conquer-sum-megrose10/README.md

 Hint: Like in the implementation of merge sort, you may need a helper function that does the actual recursion.

 Used the slides to learn how mergesort works and how it is implemented when sorting arrays.
-Asked the Ali Torabi if he could look over my past code to see if I was doing this exercise correctly.
+Asked Ali Torabi if he could look over my past code to see if I was doing this exercise correctly.
 Found I was not going through recursively so needed to change some of the implementation and delete other functions.
-Looked at the video of the example you talk about here.
+Looked at your lecture video on solving quicksort.

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

 ## Runtime Analysis

 What is the runtime of the algorithm that you implemented?
 Provide a recurrence relation for $T(n)$ as we did for merge sort (you can ignore constant factors) and solve it as we did in the lectures.
 Give the final $\Theta$ complexity.
-Base Cases:
+T(n) = {
 $T(n)$ = 0, n = 0
 $T(n)$ = a[0], n= 1
 $T(n)$ = a[0] + a[1], n = 2
-Cases for n length > 2: $T(n)$ = 3T(n/3), since there are 3 for loops and the data gets smaller by 1/3.
+$T(n)$ = 3T(n/3), n > 2 }
+since there are 3 for loops and the data gets smaller by 1/3.
 $T(n)$ = 3T(n/3)
        = 3(3T(n/3/3))
        = 9T(n/9)